jeremylo/ethical-voice/docs/index.md

 ### Time series plots

-Patients are shown a series of graphs for each of the metadata points gathered (e.g. syllable rate, sputum colour, MRC dyspnoea score and wellbeing), of which a selection is shown below.
+Patients are shown a series of zoomable graphs for each of the metadata points gathered (e.g. syllable rate, sputum colour, MRC dyspnoea score and wellbeing), of which a selection is shown below.
 These graphs are also visible to SROs where patients have shared the submissions.

 The graphs show a scatter plot of the metadata values with a solid grey line, representing the ['curve bundle'](https://github.com/d3/d3-shape#curveBundle) interpolation option in d3, which produces a straightened cubic basis spline.